 Ben also started a lot of garden veggies and many are already

-growing well in the garden and there continue to be starts
+growing well in the garden and there continue to be startsof flowers also finding their way into the beds around the house.

 As we have mused this spring, there is something enchanting about fostering growth for others coming to the house after us.
 Many of these plants will only have a good beginning, thanks to hard work and some TLC.
 I hope that in the few years it takes for the majority of them to become established, future houses of BVSers and our neighbors will be able to appreciate our efforts and feel compelled to add their own creative and nurturing skills.
 While we may not see the bounty of our labor, it is exciting to know that the effort we have extended can be noticed and enjoyed by many to come.
 Perhaps this is a bigger lesson for all of us than just simply planting some random plants because "it just feels good."